dotnet/msbuild-language-service/docs/spec.md

 #### PP01.1 - reserved and well-known properties

 - **Requirement**: *When the user types in a property context the MSBuild Language Service shall display completions for well-known properties.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-reserved-and-well-known-properties?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/MSBuild-reserved-and-well-known-properties?view=vs-2019)

 #### PP01.2 - user defined properties

 - **Requirement**: *When the user types in a property context the MSBuild Language Service shall display completions for  properties imported or defined by the user that are in scope.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-element-msbuild?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/property-element-MSBuild?view=vs-2019)

 #### PP02 - Present property information when the mouse hovers over a common property

 - **Requirement**: *When the user hovers their mouse over a common property the MSBuild Language Service shall display information about the property from https://docs.microsoft.com.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-properties?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/MSBuild-properties?view=vs-2019)

 #### PP03 - Go to definition on properties

-- **Requirement**: *When the user invoked the go-to-defintion command the MSBuild Language Service shall take them to the location where that property value is assigned.*
+- **Requirement**: *When the user invoked the go-to-definition command the MSBuild Language Service shall take them to the location where that property value is assigned.*

 #### EX01 - Completion for `Condition` attributes

 - **Requirement**: *When the user types inside a conditional attribute the MSBuild Language Service shall display completions for defined items that are in scope.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-conditions?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/MSBuild-conditions?view=vs-2019)

 #### EX02 - Completion for `$()` properties

 - **Requirement**: *When the user types inside a `$()` expression the MSBuild Language Service shall display completions for defined properties that are in scope.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/special-characters-to-escape?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/special-characters-to-escape?view=vs-2019)

 #### EX03 - Completion for `@()` items

-- **Requirement**: *When the user types inside a `%()` expression the MSBuild Language Service shall display completions for defined items that are in scope.*
+- **Requirement**: *When the user types inside a `@()` expression the MSBuild Language Service shall display completions for defined items that are in scope.*

 #### EX04 Completion for `%()` item metadata

-##### EX04.1 - well-known item metadata
+##### EX04.1 - Well-known item metadata

 - **Requirement**: *When the user types inside a `%()` expression the MSBuild Language Service shall display completions for well-known item metadata.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-well-known-item-metadata?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/MSBuild-well-known-item-metadata?view=vs-2019)

-##### EX04.2 - user defined item metadata
+##### EX04.2 - User defined item metadata

 - **Requirement**: *When the user types inside a `%()` expression the MSBuild Language Service shall display completions for defined metadata that are in scope.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/special-characters-to-escape?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/special-characters-to-escape?view=vs-2019)

 #### EX05 - Completion for task metadata

 - **Requirement**: *When the user types inside a `%()` expression the MSBuild Language Service shall display completions for task metadata that are in scope.*
-- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-tasks?view=vs-2019)
+- **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/visualstudio/MSBuild/MSBuild-tasks?view=vs-2019)

 #### WRN1 - Fade out unnecessary properties

-- **Requirement**: *When the user opens a files that contains properties that are re-defined and re-assigned to values they already have the MSBuild Language Service shall indicate that these properties are unnecessary.*
+- **Requirement**: *When the user opens a file that contains properties that are re-defined and re-assigned to values they already have the MSBuild Language Service shall indicate that these properties are unnecessary.*

 #### WRN2 - Warn if property doesn't exist

-- **Requirement**: *When the user opens a files that contains expressions which refer to non-existant properties the MSBuild Language Service shall indicate that these properties are not defined.*
+- **Requirement**: *When the user opens a file that contains expressions which refer to non-existent properties the MSBuild Language Service shall indicate that these properties are not defined.*

 ## Design Decisions

 ### Technology Decisions

 The language-server-protocol is currently the best cross-platform technology we have for building a language service that works in multiple IDEs.
-It therefore seems like the correct initial approach is to start with a lsp implementation initially.
+It therefore seems like the correct initial approach is to start with an LSP implementation initially.

 ### Architecture Decisions

-We want to majority of the libraries to be .NET Standard 2.0 if possible to ensure maximum portability.
+We want the majority of the libraries to be .NET Standard 2.0 if possible to ensure maximum portability.
 There is interest in other products and components hosting this service in many different ways.
 Dependencies on external projects should be discouraged.

 ### Packaging Decisions

 arcade will be used to package and deploy this project.
-It should give us most of the infrastructure for integrating with visual studio and shipping.
+It should give us most of the infrastructure for integrating with Visual Studio and shipping.

 ## Testing

 ### Test Approach

-#### unit tests
+#### Unit tests

 unit tests should be the main set of test artifacts for the project.

-#### functional tests
+#### Functional tests

 functional testing should still use xunit but create a server and submit requests against that in order to verify that functionality is working.

-#### integration tests
+#### Integration tests

 Integration tests should be considered out of scope for this project.